 Based on the University of Michigan’s Program on Intergroup Relations.

-For more, see University of Michigan’s Inclusive Teaching website.
+For more, see University of Michigan’s Equitable Teaching website.

 Group Discussion and Communication